 Physical empathy doesn’t have to overwhelm you.
 Now that I can center myself and refrain from taking on other people’s pain, empathy has made my life more compassionate, insightful, and richer.
 Here are some secrets to thriving as a physical empath that I’ve learned so that it doesn’t take a toll on my health.

-A Survival Guide for Empaths: 9 Strategies To Stop Absorbing Other People’s Illness and Pain (from The Ecstasy of Surrender)
+9 Strategies For Empaths To Stop Absorbing Other People’s Illness and Pain

 Evaluate.
 First, ask yourself: Is this symptom or emotion mine or someone else's?
 It could be both.
 If the emotion such as fear or anger is yours, gently confront what's causing it on your own or with professional help.
 If it’s not yours, try to pinpoint the obvious generator.